imbasimba/toasty/docs/cli/check-avm.rst

 .. _WCS: https://fits.gsfc.nasa.gov/fits_wcs.html

-By default, only the presence of AVM data is reported.
-If the ``--print`` or ``-p`` option is given, the AVM data will be dumped out.
+By default, the presence of AVM data is reported along with some information about the agreement between the AVM and the image shape.
+If the ``--print`` or ``-p`` option is given, the actual AVM data will be dumped out.

-If the ``--exitcode`` option is given, the exit code of the command line tool will reflect whether AVM data were found.
-Zero (success) means that data were found, while nonzero (failure) indicates that no data were present, the data were corrupt, or that some other failure occurred.
+If the ``--exitcode`` option is given, the exit code of the command line tool will reflect whether spatial AVM data were found.
+Zero (success) means that spatial data were found, while nonzero (failure) indicates that no data were present, the data were corrupt, or that some other failure occurred.
 Without this option, the exit code will be zero if the image can be opened but contains no AVM data.

 Notes